chainstacklabs/hyperliquid-trading-bot/learning_examples/05_funding/README.md

 - Receiving funding → you’re on the correcting side

-“Trade horizon > 1 funding period” means your strategy ecpects to hold the position long enough to cross at least one funding event (funding is hourly).
+"Trade horizon > 1 funding period" means your strategy expects to hold the position long enough to cross at least one funding event (funding is hourly).

 ```
 If [paying funding] AND [trade horizon > 1 funding period] → penalize entry